aklivity/zilla/examples/sse.kafka.fanout/README.md

 Click the `Go` button to attach the browser SSE event source to Kafka via Zilla.

-All existing messages in the `zilla` Kafka topic are replayed to the browser.
+All non-compacted messages with distinct keys in the `events` Kafka topic are replayed to the browser.

 Open the browser developer tools console to see additional logging, such as the `open` event.

-Additional messages produced to the `zilla` Kafka topic then arrive at the browser live.
+Additional messages produced to the `events` Kafka topic then arrive at the browser live.

 ## Reliability